 PAML, as a portfolio manager and an investment fund manager, may buy, sell or hold securities of an issuer in which its directors have invested, hold directorships, or hold executive officer positions with the issuer.
-Douglas Johnson is the majority shareholder, Director, and Chief Executive Officer of PAML.
+Douglas Johnson is the majority shareholder, Director, and Chairman of PAML.
 Douglas Johnson holds PAML shares through Canfund Ventures Corporation, which is 100% owned by Douglas Johnson.
 Canfund Ventures Corporation may, from time to time, provide advisory services to Issuers of which PAML may buy, sell or hold securities.

 Specifically, PAML directors, have invested, hold directorships or hold executive officer positions with the issuer in the following companies: